 To see the works of leading contributors in the design and visual arts worlds, along with evidence of a healthy local arts economy, check out the FOG Design+Art fair in scenic Fort Mason.
 It draws dozens of international galleries and design dealers.

 San Francisco is known worldwide as a center for innovation in business, technology, and digital culture, and as a place where art intersects with all three.
 Companies like Pixar, Adobe, and Lucasfilm Animation are always on the lookout for creative talent to bring their visions to life.

 Where might you find yourself interning in and around San Francisco?
 You’ve got options.
-Recent students have interned at leading tech companies like Apple, Facebook, Airbnb, Google, Intel, VISA, Disney/Pixar, Sony, and Levi Strauss & Co.
+Students have interned at leading companies like Apple, Facebook, Airbnb, Google, Intel, VISA, Disney/Pixar, Sony, and Levi Strauss & Co.
 There are lots of opportunities to work in partnership with industry players working on breakthrough projects.

 CCA is also set right within the Design Center of San Francisco, home to a wide array of interior design agencies and boutiques, including the cutting-edge design firm Fuse Project and the tech powerhouse Adobe.
 You’re right in the middle of the action.

 What makes the best city for art students?